-Hiroshi Fujioka (born February 19, 1946) is a Japanese actor, voice actor, practicing martial artist, singer and full-fledged national cultural icon, known for bringing sheer levels of total badassness to any role he plays.
+Hiroshi Fujioka (born February 19, 1946 in Kumakōgen, Japan) is a Japanese actor, voice actor, practicing martial artist, singer and full-fledged national cultural icon, known for bringing sheer levels of total badassness to any role he plays.
 His claim to fame was actually his first role, playing Takeshi Hongo/Rider 1 in the first Kamen Rider series (and singing the first rendition of the theme song).

 Oh yeah, and later on he voiced Shan Yu (the leader of the Huns) in the Japanese dub of Disney's Mulan (naturally, this also extended to the original Japanese release of Kingdom Hearts II) and Zangan in the Japanese version of Crisis Core: Final Fantasy VII.

 Fujioka claims that even in his sixties he's still in peak physical condition and ready to reprise his role if Ishimori Productions ever calls him.
 As a matter of fact, he's recently played UFDA director Reiji Osakabe—a.k.a.
 R0—in Tomica Hero Rescue Fire (who's the very definition of Cool Old Guy and Old Master, both).
-In the third Super Hero Taisen movie, he takes this claim to its logical conclusion by reprising his signature role as Takeshi Hongo on-screen for the first time in 38 years.
+In Heisei Rider vs. Showa Rider: Kamen Rider Taisen feat.
+Super Sentai, he takes this claim to its logical conclusion by reprising his signature role as Takeshi Hongo on-screen for the first time in 38 years.

-Action films aren't his only forte, though, at 2016, he's also a cast member in the NHK Drama Sanada-Maru, a series chronicling the life of the Sengoku Period general Sanada Yukimura, where Fujioka played... the undoubtably badass general Honda Tadakatsu.
-He was also in a series of UFO Kamen Yakisoban commercials parodying Kamen Rider, where his character could transform into a motorcycle for Sauce to ride on.
+Action films aren't his only forte, though, at 2016, he's also a cast member in the NHK Drama Sanada-Maru, a series chronicling the life of the Sengoku Period general Sanada Yukimura, where Fujioka played...the undoubtably badass general Honda Tadakatsu.
+He was also in a series of UFO Kamen Yakisoban commercials parodying Kamen Rider, where his character could transform into a motorcycle for Sauce to ride on- which won't be the last time he advertises for Nissin, as he continues as an ambassador for Nissin UFO noodles and appearing in ads for the instant noodle company even today.
+In 2020, he reprised his role as Segata Sanshiro in an ad campaign for Sega's 60th Anniversary celebration alongside his son, Maito Fujioka, who will become Sega's new ambassador.
+He would also become the ambassador for the Japanese webstore Mercari, advertising their payment service Merpay, in December 2020.

 Hiroshi Fujioka is more or less Japan's equivalent of Chuck Norris where popularity and myth are concerned; the man even has an asteroid named after him for Pete's sake.
 He visited Thailand once, this is the result.